 Soon after launching the company in 2002, I began to round up fellow photographic artists, trained in the photojournalism world, and we banded together to shoot under a very specific aesthetic inspired by our love of Impressionism.
 We are a family of Neo-Impressionists.
 We are trained for candid, natural photography - following those fleeting moments.
 We use Monet's lighting and painting techniques as our model for use of light, atmosphere and abstraction in our photography.
 A decade has now passed, and our cameras are continuing to create Impressionistic interpretations every day.

 Mud fight!!!
 One of my all-time favorites was Chelsea and Tyler, who not only had breakfast for dinner, she wore a short little white wedding dress and they had a mud fight immediately after their wedding exit!?!
 You don't see that everyday!
 Pretty rad.

-Sipping a glass of wine on my back patio with my family and my best friends...and occasionally breaking into a fierce Dance-Off with my three nieces when necessary.
+Sipping a glass of wine on a back patio with my husband and my family...and occasionally breaking into a fierce Dance-Off with my six nieces and nephew when necessary.

 Danville is secret a foodie haven!
-I'll start with Sideboards for breakfast or lunch.
-Worth Ranch has the most KILLER barbecue west of Texas.
+I'll start at Locanda Ravello for the most authentic Italian Food in the East Bay.
+Then, a cocktail at Revel Restaurant + Bar.
 Bridges and Piatti's rival for the absolute best hamburgers in the Bay Area.